Slugging: Background

 Various sites in Northern Virginia are designated as "carpool staging areas", that is, slug lines.

-In order to relieve traffic volume during the morning and evening rush hours, high-occupancy vehicle lanes that require more than one person per automobile were introduced in many major American cities to encourage carpooling and greater use of public transport, first appearing in the Washington (D.C.)
+In order to relieve traffic volume during the morning and evening rush hours, high-occupancy vehicle lanes that require more than one person per automobile were introduced in many major American cities to encourage carpooling and greater use of public transport, first appearing in the Washington D.C.
 Metropolitan Area in 1975.

-The failure of the new lanes to relieve congestion, and frustration over failures of public-transport systems and high fuel prices, led to the creation in the 1970s of "slugging", a form of hitchhiking between strangers that is beneficial to both parties, as drivers and passengers are able to use the HOV lane for a quicker trip.
+The failure of the new lanes to relieve congestion, as well as frustration over failures of public-transport systems and high fuel prices, led to the creation in the 1970s of "slugging", a form of hitchhiking between strangers that is beneficial to both parties, as drivers and passengers are able to use the HOV lane for a quicker trip.
 While passengers are able to travel for free, or cheaper than via other modes of travel, and HOV drivers sometimes pay no tolls, "slugs are, above all, motivated by time saved, not money pocketed".
 Concern for the environment is not their primary motivation.

 In the Washington area, slugging occurs on Interstates 95, 66 and 395 between Washington and Northern Virginia.
 Slugging is said to work well in Washington because it is a "unique mix of a small city center, clogged highway arteries, and expensive toll roads".

 In the San Francisco Bay Area, casual carpooling occurs on Interstate 80 between the East Bay and San Francisco.
 Usage was slow to recover after the COVID-19 pandemic.
 Several smartphone apps have been developed.

 Slugging also occurs in Houston, and in Pittsburgh.

 Slugging is shown to be effective in reducing vehicle travel distance as a form of ridesharing.

 Slugging is more used during morning commutes than evening commutes.
 The most common mode that slugging replaces is the transit bus.

 David D. Friedman's The Machinery of Freedom proposed a similar system (which he referred to as "jitney transit") in the 1970s.
 However, his plan assumed that passengers would be expected to pay for their transit, and that security measures such as electronic identification cards (recording the identity of both driver and passenger in a database readily available to police, in the event one or both parties disappeared) would be needed in order for people to feel safe.

-Although slugging is informal, ad hoc, and free, in 30 years no violence or crime was reported from Washington D.C. slugging until October 2010, when former Sergeant Major of the Army Gene McKinney struck one of his passengers with his car after they threatened to report his reckless driving to the police.
+Although slugging is informal, ad hoc, and free, for 30 years no violence or crime was reported from Washington D.C. slugging until October 2010, when former Sergeant Major of the Army Gene McKinney struck one of his passengers with his car after they threatened to report his reckless driving to the police.